alan-turing-institute/environmental-ds-book/book/publishing/guidelines.md

 * **Editors**: find reviewers, moderate the conversation between reviewers and authors.
 * **Community**: explore and/or make constructive comments of the published notebook.

-### Conflict of interest
-The definition of a conflict of Interest in peer review is a circumstance that makes you “unable to make an impartial scientific judgement or evaluation” (PNAS Conflict of Interest Policy).
-The Environmental Data Science community is concerned with avoiding any actual conflicts of interest, and being sufficiently transparent that we avoid the appearance of conflicts of interest as well.

-As a reviewer, conflict of interests are your present or previous association with any authors of a submission: recent (past four years) collaborators in funded research or work that is published; and lifetime for the family members, business partners, and thesis student/advisor or mentor.
-In addition, your recent (past year) association with the same organisation of a submitter is a COI, for example, being employed at the same institution.

-If you think you are able to make an impartial assessment of the work, you should request that the conflict be waived.
-For example, if you and a submitter were two of 2000 authors of a high energy physics paper but did not actually collaborate.
-Or if you and a submitter worked together 6 years ago, but due to delays in the publishing industry, a paper from that collaboration with both of you as authors was published 2 year ago.
-Or if you and a submitter are both employed by the same very large organisation but in different units without any knowledge of each other.

 ### Attribution
 Some material in this section and derived guidelines has been adapted from [Neurolibre](https://docs.neurolibre.org/en/latest/REVIEWER.html), the [Journal of Open Source Education](https://openjournals.readthedocs.io/en/jose/index.html) and [pyOpenSci](https://www.pyopensci.org/software-peer-review/index.html) reviewing guidelines, released under CC BY 3.0, CC BY 4.0 and CC BY-SA 4.0, respectively.